 Katie Raines, Executive Director

-“Being part of the family” laid the framework and foundation for her passion to serve individuals with special needs.
-She says this passion has motivated her to work hard to ensure the best life possible for all individuals that we serve.
-She believes that compassion, communication, training, relationships, and support are the keys to success.
+Katie is an Arkansan, born and raised, and has had a lifetime of training as she has an older brother with Autism that is served by BOST.
+Katie says her parents were role models in their love, care and advocacy for Dean.
+They laid the framework and foundation for her passion to serve individuals with special needs.
+She says this passion has motivated her to work hard to ensure the best life possible for those we serve.
+She believes compassion, communication, training, relationships and support are the keys to success.

 James Maginot, Assistant Executive Director

 James Maginot, a Chicago native, is the Assistant Executive Director for Bost Inc. He oversees statewide operations for our developmental disability and behavioral health programs throughout the statewide service area that Bost now serves.

 After receiving his Bachelor of Arts in Public and Community Services from Providence College in Rhode Island, James spent a number of years in the United States Peace Corps living and working in Africa.
 After returning stateside, he settled down in Northwest Arkansas where he owns an organic farm.
 He and his wife Jane have two rambunctious little ones, Seamus and Patrick.
 James has been involved in the field of intellectual and developmental disabilities from a very young age.
 Having a sibling with a disability has given him a unique perspective into what it takes to provide quality services.
 James has worked as a direct care staff, coordinator, case manager, and regional waiver director.
 Prior to joining Bost in 2014, James managed the ICF program for a disability provider in NWA.
 James prides himself on his leadership and communication skills and has a strong commitment to providing effective and efficient services.

 Trish Baumgartner, Director of Waiver Services Fort Smith